Practical Backups with Cloudstic Profiles

 The first backup command is easy.

-At the beginning, most people run something like this:
+At the beginning, many people do something like this:

 cloudstic backup \